axelvaldez/radical-companies/_posts/6-how-to/2023-02-05-how-to-create-a-radical-foundation-based-start-up.markdown

  <p>This is how <em>take home</em> is determined,</p>
   <ul>
    <li>Each co-owner states what she needs to take home.</li>
-   <li>If this figure is would, co-owners decide how to handle, say, the PRI Fund too drying too quickly.</li>
+   <li>If this figure is would, co-owners decide how to handle, say, the PRI Fund drying too quickly.</li>
    <li>In the happy path, the stated figure is acceptable and doesn&rsquo;t cause any commotions.</li>
   </ul>
  <p>This is the important, and probably most contentious, thing of all: a withdrawal from the PRI Fund is <em>a personal debt</em> that a co-owner is responsible for.
 Other policies are plausible, but this seems to be the most reasonable.
 Co-owners are not exchanging their time for just a salary as is the case in <span class="_paradigm">Fiat</span> land and the people drawing from the PRI Fund are co-owners.
-Each need to realize that they are responsible for what they take out of fund.</p>
+Each needs to realize that they are responsible for what they take out of the fund.</p>
- <p>This means that co-owners need to decide what to with people who exit while still having PRI debt.
+ <p>This means that co-owners need to decide what to do with people who exit while still having PRI debt.
 For example, you may decide to put limits on time (<span class="_quotespan">We have agreed to do this for six months&hellip;</span>) or amount (<span class="_quotespan">We have agreed to do this for as long as the $500,000 in the PRI Fund lasts</span>), or you want to have a discussion with the PRI debt to <span class="_paradigm">RAD</span>s falls too low.
 The point is that it is up to you, the co-owners.</p>

 <h1>The RADs!
 Mobile App</h1>
  <p>Co-owners use the <em><span class="_paradigm">RAD</span>s! mobile app</em> to recognize the contributions of other co-owners.
 The <em><span class="_paradigm">RAD</span>s!</em> app later converts these contributions into <span class="_paradigm">RAD</span>s at the end of each, say, monthly cycle.</p>
- <p>Co-owners can recognize anything as a contributions.
+ <p>Co-owners can recognize anything as a contribution.
 These can range from a tangible benefit to the company (<em>e.g.</em>, <span class="_quotespan">&hellip; found us a place to store return merchandise for free.</span>) to something more intangible (<em>e.g.</em>, <span class="_quotespan">&hellip; took the time to talk to him and to help him get his mental health taken care of.</span> or even <span class="_quotespan">&hellip; it gave me a lot of joy when he did that.</span>)</p>
  <p><span class="_paradigm">RAD</span>s can factor anything through them.
 For example, if I have 10% of the <span class="_paradigm">RAD</span>s distributed and you have 20%, you get twice as much as I do of whatever is being filtered through the <span class="_paradigm">RAD</span>s this time (<em>e.g.</em>, earned dividends).</p>

 <h1>Explicit Alignment</h1>
  <p>Since you have co-owners, and no boss, you still to somehow align on what needs to get done, etc., and that is what the Explicit Alignment tool is about,</p>
- <p>Co-owners should get together to figure what they'd like to put down in the <em>Explicit Alignment</em>.
+ <p>Co-owners should get together to figure out what they&rsquo;d like to put down in the <em>Explicit Alignment</em>.
 This is extremely key.</p>
  <div class="_center">
   <table class="_explicitalignment">
    <tr>